CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

    ![Picture1](../media/allow.png)

-5. In the sign in to Github page enter the GitHub credentials from the environment details page and click on **Sign in**.
+5. In the sign in to Github page enter the GitHub credentials from the Environment details page and click on **Sign in**.

    ![Picture1](../media/vsgitsignin1.png)